 - There’s more conversation on connecting your phone directly to the projector below, and the possible need for a separate dongle discussed further there also applies in this case: if you’re using Wireless HDMI you still need a dongle to connect your phone to the HDMI input end.

-The Apple TV (link to Amazon.com) has a lot going for it.
+The Apple TV (on Amazon) has a lot going for it.
 The quality of the hardware and software meets Apple’s standard of polish and general non-bugginess.
 That said, you certainly pay a premium for this option when compared to the others listed here.

 In the scope of your home theater and the cost of the projector, though, it’s not that bad.
 As far as a streaming solution, though, the Apple TV has a lot to talk about.